Last Updated on December 13, 2018

-Patients is typically in their 50s and report intermittent, crampy, diffuse radiating thigh or leg pain with associated paresthesias.
+Patients are typically in their 50s and report intermittent, crampy, diffuse radiating thigh or leg pain with associated paresthesias.

 It is often precipitated by walking and prolonged standing.
 The pain is classically relieved by a change in position or flexion of the waist.

 The patients typically have a lesser disability in climbing steps, pushing carts and cycling where the lumbar spine is flexed and the vertebral foramen widens.

 Downhill ambulation worsens the pain as lumbar spine is kept in extension.

 Patients may compensate for symptoms by flexing forward, slowing their gait, leaning onto objects (eg, over a shopping cart) and limiting the distance that a patient could walk.